blck-iot/SNIxKWT/README.md

 ### Alerts

-Events such as a cow entering a previously defined are or leaving it can trigger alerts, but also lion-beacons registered by the tracker.
+Events such as a cow entering a previously defined area or leaving it can trigger alerts, but also lion-beacons registered by the tracker.
-The alert can be an e-mail or SMS, but we were also thinking on LoRaWAN downlinks.
-We learned, that often children help their parents by herding the cows or simply a herder would not posses a mobile phone.
+The alert can be an e-mail or SMS.
+However, we learned that often children help their parents with herding the cows or simply a herder would not possess a mobile phone.

-We can use a LoRaWan-Based panic button.
-If an alert is trigger it would send a signal to the panic button which would in response start to vibrate.
+We can use a LoRaWan-Based panic button to close this gap.
+If an alert is a trigger it would send a signal to the panic button which would in response start to vibrate.

+Additional logic could be based on how often a button is pressed in response to vibration.

 This is an inexpensive solution with a low entry barrier.
-Such panic buttons have a battery life of a couple of months and are re-chargable.
+Such panic buttons have a battery life of a couple of months and are re-chargeable.

 <img width="250" alt="Moko LW004" src="https://user-images.githubusercontent.com/42295932/200124235-3e8cecdc-cd10-4222-82a4-174c36f142fb.png">